Parth-Srivastava-bithub/corrpy/README.md

 12. `explainTransitForcolumn(column, df, mode = "MOOD")`: An AI analyst explains the output of `checkTransitForColumn()` like you're in a meeting with your CEO.
 ---

+# You can write how ai should answer in `mode` Parameters

+---

 ## 🧪 Quick Usage